 Collaboration is a core value of the IAMIAM Identity and Access Management (IAM) is a set of policies, processes, and technologies designed to ensure that the right individuals (identities) have the right access to resources within an organization.
 IAM involves managing and securing digital identities, controlling access to systems and data, and maintaining the confidentiality, integrity, and availability of information.
 Team.
 We want to help your team succeed so that we can collectively further the University’s core mission.

-Front line support for IAM systems is provided by the UT Service Desk.
+Front line support for IAM systems is provided by the ET Support Center.
 If you are not sure where to go or whom to contact, start here.

 Phone: +1 512-475-9400